 User This field is reserved for users who have at least basic privileges.
 Password User's password, which he will be asked to enter upon his initial connection.
 For a default configuration, no passwords need to be entered (empty field).
 Authentication with SSL certificate If this option is selected, the fields Username and Password will no longer be necessary, and therefore grayed out.
 The following message will appear: "Using a certificate will allow you to authenticate automatically.
 Enable automatic authentication?".
-"Select Manual authentication or Automatic authentication.
+"Select Manual authentication of Automatic authentication.
+The automatic connection option can be enabled automatically in the section Preferences\Connection settings \ Connect automatically with an SSL certificate.
 Log in Clicking on this button or pressing "Enter" will allow sending connection information to the firewall.